FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ### Arrays

-If an array declaration runs on more than one line, each element must be followed by a comma even the last one.
+If an array declaration runs on more than one line, each element must be followed by a comma, including the last one.

 ```php
 $variable = [